Z3R0-CDS/SpotiMove/README.md

   - [ ] Search for Songs via name and artist

 ## 3rd party projects used
-- THANK GOD no OAuth implementation needed for spotify thanks to <a href="https://spotipy.readthedocs.io/en/2.25.0/">spotipy<a/>
+- THANK GOD no OAuth implementation needed for spotify thanks to <a href="https://spotipy.readthedocs.io/en/2.25.0/">spotipy</a>
 - Basics: Flask & flask-socketio
 - Frontend: socketio & bootstrap.min
+- <a href="https://github.com/spotify2tidal/spotify_to_tidal">Spotify to TIDAL</a> also helped a lot along the way.
+But imo cli is not enough or the way
 - And ofc my own Zero Industries code libary parts.
 Wich are not public yet so I will commit used parts for now.